 - How to measure the effectiveness and accountability of remote employees.

-- How to create the structures and routines necessary keep remote employees connected, engaged and productive.
+- How to create the structures and routines necessary to keep remote employees connected, engaged, and productive.

 4 ways to measure the effectiveness and accountability of WFH employees

 This video from Mike Paton of the EOS network offers a simple structure for evaluating how effective and accountable remote employees are by asking four simple questions:

 - Do they complete at least 80% of their quarterly goals?

 - Do they complete their weekly “to-dos” consistently?

 - Do they share the company’s core values?

 Here’s the video in which Mike elaborates on these ideas.
 Give it a watch – it’s just 4 minutes long.

 Setting your remote team up for success: key structures and routines